olap74/ecs-python-tg/README.md

 	    - ./buildspec.yml - Build SPEC for AWS Codebuild
 	    - ./terragrunt.hcl - Main Terragrunt configuration file for "DEV" environment.
 Contains variable values.
 	    - ./credentials.tfvars - Contains GitHub token.
 File is not in repo because it is added to .gitignore.
 Should be created manually.
+		- ./aws.tfvars - Contains AWS settings (account id, region, profile name).
+File is not in repo because it is added to .gitignore.
+Should be created manually.
 - /modules - Terraform modules

 ## Configuration